Relatively Accidental by Jessika Jenvieve

-The blackest, black comedy of rock music, sex and murder
+A black comedy of rock music, sex and death

 Mak is a good-looking rock musician with a spreading waistline.
 His rise to stardom got eclipsed half way up.
 The rest of his band are not ageing too well either, and now their only gig is Saturday nights in the local pub.
-Mak is plagued with mortgages, debt and maxed-out credit cards, and he is reduced to working as a DJ in the local bingo club to make a living.
+Mak is plagued with mortgages, debt and maxed-out credit cards, and he is reduced to working as a DJ in the local bingo club.
 His ex-wife and her family are driving him mad.
 His sex life is, well, drooping and his girlfriend, Pattie, is likely to leave any day.
-Mak is not taking this lying down!
-He thinks he has the perfect solution, but he is on the road to disaster.
+Mak needs a perfect solution, but he could be on the road to disaster.

 Gargoyles are said to frighten off harmful spirits and protect the buildings that they guard.
 They are evil creations and those approaching the University’s Gothic buildings at night are advised to use caution.
 If you think that a Gargoyle is simply made of stone, you are terribly mistaken.